Stopping or pausing your study

 Taking a leave of absence, withdrawing from your course or changing to less than half-time study.

-We, and you, may be required to return some of your loan funds.
+The University, and you, may be required to return some of your loan funds.
 Full information is available in our Return to Title IV Policy:

 Leave of absence

-All other leaves of absences
+All other leave of absences

-Unless you're a PhD student on a leave of absence of less than 180 days, you'll be considered to have withdrawn for Direct Loan and repayment purposes.
+Unless you're a PGR student on a leave of absence of less than 180 days, a leave of absence is considered as a withdrawal for Direct Loan and repayment purposes.
 A return of funds calculation may be necessary.

 Withdrawal